runrig-coop/the-runrig-plan/README.md

 1. Storing data in [Solid](https://solidproject.org/) ["pods"](https://solidproject.org/users/get-a-pod) and managing their underlying databases for the various types of food producers, distributors and consumers.
 2. Hosting the web-based applications and other software that can use the data in those pods to provide a variety of services, like aggregation, sales, auditing, etc.

 To start off, we will provide a simple hosting service for farmers to store their crop plans and production data as it pertains to certain user scenarios.
-These scenarios will be selected for the purposes of prototyping specific solutions — e.g., surveys to asses whether the farms in a food hub are on target to match anticipated sales volumes — so that we can we can illustrate the need for such solutions, while simultaneously delivering the applications that meet the most immediate of those needs, and also testing the underlying architecture and services that can support them.
+These scenarios will be selected for the purposes of prototyping specific solutions — e.g., surveys to asses whether the farms in a food hub are on target to match anticipated sales volumes — so that we can illustrate the need for such solutions, while simultaneously delivering the applications that meet the most immediate of those needs, and also testing the underlying architecture and services that can support them.

 From the very beginning, this data will be conformant with both the [farmOS Data Model](https://farmos.org/model/), as well as the [Solid Protocol](https://solidproject.org/TR/protocol), so that even if we're unable to maintain this service long-term, users will have an easy migration path to a farmOS or Solid hosting provider (such as [Farmier](https://farmier.com/) or [Inrupt](https://start.inrupt.com/), respectively).